-At the University of Lincoln we are One Community, with staff and students working together to create an environment in which people flourish based on their abilities, not their backgrounds.
+At the University of Lincoln we are One Community, with staff and students working together to create an environment in which people flourish based on their abilities and their diverse and rich experiences.

 Equality, diversity and inclusion are essential values for our university to deliver on its civic mission.
 We are a member of the Race Equality Charter and hold an Athena Swan Bronze Award but we are not complacent - we know there is much more to do to tackle inequality, prejudice, and discrimination within our own community and wider society.

 The University is committed to the equality of attainment among all students, regardless of background or circumstances.
 We strive to provide a nurturing and inclusive learning community and high-quality educational experience to everyone.
 Lincoln, like all other UK universities, has identified differential outcomes in student performance (commonly referred to as attainment gaps) between different groups on the basis of race, gender, socio-economic background and disability.
 The Lincoln Equality of Attainment Project (LEAP) is a University-wide initiative examining the differential outcomes (attainment gaps) and working to address these through a range of initiatives including more inclusive curricula.
 This is reflected in our commitments within theUniversity’s Access and Participation Plan, an Office for Students requirement.